Haguel/Haguel/README.md

 ### Hi there 👋, my name is Hlib
 #### I am backend web developer
 I started as a frontend web developer but at the age of 16 I decided to become a backend web developer.
-So now I am 17, I learn backend and I like it :)
+So now I am 17, I learn backend and I like it☺

 - 🔭 I’m currently working on https://github.com/TsugaruBurst/NestJS-Forum-Backend
 - 🌱 I’m currently learning: Algorithms